radimspetlik/hr-cnn/README.md

 	1. Install _h5py_ with `conda install h5py`
 	1. Install _opencv_ with `conda install opencv`
 	1. Install _boost 1.65.1_ with `conda install boost=1.65.1`
 	1. Install _bob.blitz_ with `conda install bob.blitz`
+	1. Install _lmdb-python_ `conda install lmdb-python`
 1. Activate the environment with `source activate hr-cnn`.
 1. Install _Pytorch_ http://lmgtfy.com/?q=install+pytorch.
 1. Add the data.
 	1. Download the models from http://cmp.felk.cvut.cz/~spetlrad/ecg-fitness/models.zip and extract them to `data/models/`.
 	1. Copy the contents of the `bbox` directory (distributed in the 7zipped ECG Fitness database or available at https://goo.gl/aXDQiy) to `bob/db/ecg_fitness/data/bbox/`.
 	1. Copy the contents of the `test_h5_faces.zip` (available at https://goo.gl/9iw3LY) to `data/experiments/cnn/ecg-fitness-face-192x128/15/01/`.
-1. Run the test scripts:
-	1. _evaluation_ with `python test-evaluation.py`.
+1. Run the _evaluation_ test script with `python test-evaluation.py`.
 The network will evaluate two sequences attached in the repo.
 You should get the following results:
 ```
 [INFO]==================
 [INFO]=== STATISTICS-whole train ===